kyma-project/kyma/docs/application-connector/docs/013-details-api.md

 For convenient viewing, open these files using [this](https://editor.swagger.io/) Swagger editor.

-You can acquire the API specification of Metadata Service for a given version using the following command:
+You can acquire the API specification of the Metadata Service for a given version using the following command:
 ```
 curl https://gateway.{CLUSTER_NAME}.kyma.cx/{RE_NAME}/v1/metadataapi.yaml
 ```